How can we accept God's violence?

 — Lamentations 1:20a NIV

-In verse 21a, she ends up echoing the reporter's repeated refrain: "They heard my groaning / yet there is no one to comfort me" (ESV).
-The poem ends with her declaration that "My groans are many / and my heart is faint" (22c NRSV).
+In verse 21a, she ends up echoing the reporter’s repeated refrain: “They heard my groaning / yet there is no one to comfort me.”
+(ESV) The first poem then ends with her declaration that, “My groans are many / and my heart is faint.”
+(1:22c NRSV) Her consistent demands for a witness go unfulfilled, but she mentions here how “they” (1:21a) hear her groans.
+Who is she talking about?

-Let's think about the story of Noah's Ark for a moment.
+Let's think about the story of Noah's Ark (Gen. 6-9) for a moment.
 God brought every oxygen-breathing creature (over 2.1 million species) to the brink of extinction by punishing human sin with a worldwide flood.
-Yet we do not see the victims of this flood—human or animal—because we concentrate on the few who are saved.
+All in order to punish human sin.
+Yet we do not see the victims of this flood—human or animal—because we concentrate on Noah’s family and the many pairs of animals which God saves.

-There's a good reason we don't ponder the death throes of billions of creatures drowning in the rising floodwaters.
-Because, if we did, we would have to acknowledge how the flood is one of the most horrific acts of violence ever perpetrated on earth.
-And three times, the Bible tells us God was responsible (Gen. 6:7 & 13; 7:4).
+We don’t ponder the death throes of billions of creatures drowning in the rising floodwaters for good reason.
+Because if we did, we would have to acknowledge how the flood is the most horrific act of violence ever perpetrated on earth.
+And three times, the Bible tells us God was responsible.
+(Gen. 6:7 & 13; 7:4)

 Unlike Noah’s Ark, Lamentations refuses to hide the scenes of terrible violence.
 The shocking and gory aftermath of Jerusalem being destroyed by an invading nation who slay or enslave or starve its people is openly shared, especially at the end of Lamentations 2 and throughout chapter 4.

-Yet, even though we know this is a war-torn city, we are still likely to nod along with the reporter, agreeing with his assessment that this violence has been "decreed" by God (17b) because of "her many sins" (5b).
-This causes us to share his lack of empathy and, instead of denouncing the violence of the Babylonians or holding them responsible, we too blame the victim.
+Yet, even though we know this is a war-torn city, we are still likely to nod along with the reporter, agreeing with his assessment that this violence has been "decreed" by God (17b) because of "her many sins."
+(5b)

-Therefore, we do not truly see the suffering of Daughter Zion or the people she poetically represents.
+Therefore, our theology causes us to ignore the suffering of Daughter Zion and the people she poetically represents.

 But Lamentations doesn't let us look away